durgasury/sm-domain-migration/README.md

 - Users must exist in the new Identity Center instance before running this script
 - The identity store ID can be found in the AWS Identity Center console
 - This script should be run after domain recreation but before users attempt to access the domain
+- This step can also be done manually via the console if needed

 ### Phase 6: Retagging